Harvey Girls Forever!: Music

 Music and songs are a central feature of Harvey Girls Forever! with showrunners Brendan Hay and Aliki Theofilopoulos creating a fictional boy band named Crush4U made up of actual boy band members to be the subject of affection for character Lotta.
 Aliki said that Harvey Street boy band version consists of New Kids on the Block's Joey McIntyre, Boyz II Men's Shawn Stockman, NSYNC's Joey Fatone and 98 Degrees' Nick Lachey.
 Original songs were produced by composers Jay Vincent, Steven Gizzi and Ryan Lofty.
 As part of the promotion for Harvey Girls Forever! season two the songs were made available for free download.

 Merchandise

 Custom Ink is operating official Harvey Girls Forever! products.

 Release

-The series premiered on Netflix on June 29, 2018, and its first two seasons are available for purchase on VUDU, YouTube, Amazon Prime and Google Play.
+The series premiered on Netflix on June 29, 2018, the full seasons are available for purchase on Apple TV+, as well as its first two seasons are available for purchase on VUDU, YouTube, Amazon Prime and Google Play.
 It was also broadcast on Family CHRGD in Canada and Télétoon+ in France.